 First trip of 2015!
 I was pretty stoked to pull out the renewed passport and get packing for a brand new adventure in 2015, and it’s been quite a week that I spent in Hong Kong!
 I walked so much and had some pretty amazing experiences and new discoveries.
-But one thing I’ve realized is just that some places just resonate with you more than others, and while I’ve loved each and every one of my travels so far, Hong Kong just isn’t my place.
+But one thing I’ve realised is that some places just resonate with you more than others, and Hong Kong just isn’t my place.

-Right from the start – Hong Kong wasn’t actually where I wanted to go at first.
-The initial plan was for me to return to one of my favourite countries – Taiwan, but it just so happened that this period we chose to travel was the week of Art Basel and other artsy events happening in Hong Kong which my travel buddy A had VIP access to, so it seemed like a pity to miss it.
+Right from the start – Hong Kong wasn’t where I wanted to travel to.
+The initial plan was for me to return to one of my favourite countries – Taiwan, but it just so happened that the period we chose for travel was the week of Art Basel and other artsy events happening in Hong Kong which my travel buddy A had VIP access to, so it seemed like a pity to miss it.
 Taiwan became a Taiwan-Hong Kong trip, but with just one week to travel, I wasn’t really keen on doing transit flights and spending hours in the airport instead of travelling, so it eventually became just a trip to Hong Kong.

 I was a little excited about Hong Kong though – after I did my research and realized that while I had visited the city twice before (once with the family, once with friends), I had pretty much only seen the central touristy bits like The Peak and Ocean Park.
 I was curious to see what else Hong Kong had beyond its typical offerings of food and shopping, which seemed to be pretty much what every one does when in Hong Kong.
 Most people had recommendations on where to shop and where the good food places in the city were, and that was pretty much it.